Understanding the New FinCEN Residential Real Estate Reporting Rule

 A transaction is reportable when all of the following apply:

-• The purchase is non-financed — there’s no mortgage or loan from a financial institution already subject to anti-money-laundering (AML) laws.
+The purchase is not traditionally financed — there’s no mortgage or loan from a financial institution already subject to anti-money-laundering (AML) laws.
+This means most purchases which utilize private money or hard money loans may be subject to these reporting requirements.

 Key takeaway: